adreasnow/comp-chem-scripts/README.md

 ## `energyExtractors/pltSpectrum.py`
 Plots the `.spectrum` files that are output from ORCA's ESD module.

-## `optUtilities/chkoptenergy.py`
+## `optUtilities/chkopt.py` (formerly `chkoptenrgy.py`, `chkoptprogress.py`, and `chkopttransition.py`)
-Takes the output from an ORCA/Psi4/Gaussian opt job and plots the energy so that you you can see the optimiser progress.
+Takes the output from an ORCA/Psi4/Gaussian/Q-Chem/XTB opt job and plots the energy so that you you can see the optimiser progress.
+* Optional `-t` flag to plot the transition energy of ORCA/Q-Chem jobs with optional  `-r` flag to set the root (uses root 1 by default)
+* Optional `-p` flag to print the optimisation convergence progress

 ## `optUtilities/rmsdGeom.py`
 Takes two `.xyz` and compares them atom for atom.